oracle-livelabs/oci/peoplesoft-fullstack-dr/switchback-execute/switchback-execute.md

       ![drpg execution done](./images/phoenix-execute-done.png)

-   The entire DR Switchover operation took around 18 minutes to complete.
+   The entire DR Switchover (rollback) operation took around 18 minutes to complete.

 You may now **proceed to the next lab**.